rayistern/DocumentAnalyzer/docs/document_processing.md

 1. It should be passed separately from `content_hash`
 2. It gets stored in the `group_number` field in the `document_sources` table
-3. It must be included in both the initial save and the chunk update
+3. It's only needed during the initial document creation
 4. It should never be stored in the `content_hash` field of the documents table

-**Important**: The group number is passed in both database operations to ensure proper document organization.
+**Important**: The group number is only passed during the initial document creation, not during the update.

 ### Content Hash